Our Team and State Chapters

 Executive GM Siemens Ltd.

-Andrew has studied in electronic technology and management areas and holds an MBA majoring in entrepreneurship and innovation.
+and holds an MBA majoring in

 Dr Matthias Raab